MatthewFilipovich/pycharge/README.md

 </p>

 > [!NOTE]
-> PyCharge was recently updated to use JAX and includes many changes to the API and internals.
-The previous NumPy-based version is still available under the [`v1.1.0`](https://github.com/MatthewFilipovich/pycharge/tree/v1.1.0) tag.
+> **Major update (v2):** As of PyCharge v2, the library has been rewritten on top of JAX and includes significant changes to the API and internals.
+> If you need the previous NumPy-based version, it is still available under the [`v1.1.0`](https://github.com/MatthewFilipovich/pycharge/tree/v1.1.0) tag.

 # Key Features